 Gunther is editor at large of Guardian Sustainable Business US and a contributor at Fortune, Ensia and other leading publications.
 He’s also the author or co-author of four books, including Faith and Fortune: How Compassionate Capitalism Is Transforming American Business (Crown 2004).
 His most recent book, Suck It Up: How Capturing Carbon From the Air Can Help Solve the Climate Crisis, was published in 2012.
 A skilled speaker, Gunther has appeared before corporate audiences and at numerous conferences and is the past creator and co-chair of Brainstorm Green, Fortune’s conference on business and the environment.

-Ensia director Todd Reubold will join him for a discussion touching on Marc’s career writing about business and sustainability, the media’s coverage of environmental issues, life as a journalist working with some of the world’s leading publications, Gunther’s latest work measuring the effectiveness of environmental NGOs, successful strategies for pitching stories to the media and much more before opening up the conversation for a Q&A with the audience.
+The conversation with Ensia director Todd Reubold touched on Marc’s career writing about business and sustainability, life as a journalist working with some of the world’s leading publications, his latest work measuring the effectiveness of environmental NGOs, and more.

 Futurist JAMAIS CASCIO